scottslowe/weblog/content/post/2021-10-12-using-the-external-aws-cloud-provider-for-kubernetes.md

 At this point, you should have a (mostly) functional Kubernetes cluster.
 You'll probably still want some sort of storage solution; see [here][link-1] for more details on the AWS EBS CSI driver.

 If you run into problems or issues getting this to work, please feel free to reach out to me.
 You can find me on [the Kubernetes Slack community][link-9], or you can contact [me on Twitter][link-10] (DMs are open).
 Also, if you're well-versed in this area and have corrections, clarifications, or suggestions for how I can improve this article, I welcome all constructive feedback.
 Thanks!

+**UPDATE 2021-11-02:** I updated the URL for building the manifests for installing the external AWS cloud provider.

 [link-1]: https://github.com/kubernetes-sigs/aws-ebs-csi-driver
 [link-2]: https://github.com/kubernetes/cloud-provider-aws